Battle of Naungyo: Armies

 The retreating Hanthawaddy army was led by generals Binnya Dala (ဗညားဒလ), Minye Aung Naing (မင်းရဲအောင်နိုင်), Epyathi (အဲပြသီ), Ye Thin Yan (ရဲသင်ရန်), and Paikkamyin (ပိုက်ကမြင်).
 Burmese chronicles report that the Hanthawaddy forces consisted of 80,000 men, 800 horses, and 200 elephants.
 The Toungoo army was led by Bayinnaung with deputies Taw Maing Ye (တော်မိုင်းရဲ) and Bayathingyan (ဘယသင်္ကြန်).
 Their total strength was 10,000 men, 500 horses, and 50 elephants.

 The actual numbers however were likely an order of magnitude less.
 (The Burmese chronicles routinely overestimate the numbers, at least by an order of magnitude.
 Western historians estimate that even in later Konbaung era which had a far larger territory than Hanthawaddy or tiny Toungoo, Konbaung could not have fielded more than 60,000 men.
 For example, at the peak of mobilization Konbaung general Maha Bandula fielded 30,000 men before the Battle of Yangon in 1824.
 According to historian GE Harvey's analysis of chronicles figures cross-checked with British and Chinese figures in later eras, the chronicles routinely overestimated by an order of magnitude.)

-Per Harvey's analysis, the strength figures would be 8000 on the Hanthawaddy side and 1000 on the Toungoo side.
+Per Harvey's analysis, the strength figures would be 8,000 on the Hanthawaddy side and 1,000 on the Toungoo side.
 Furthermore, Hanthawaddy's overall strength was most likely not eight times greater than Toungoo as reported in Burmese chronicles.
 It too was likely an exaggeration.
 Nonetheless, all historians agree that Hanthawaddy had a much larger force, and better weaponry.
 Its forces included Portuguese and Indian mercenaries with guns.
 Toungoo still did not have access to foreign mercenaries.

 Destroying the rafts

 When the Toungoo scouts reported a greatly superior enemy force on the other side, Bayinnaung's commanders recommended not engaging the enemy.
 But Bayinnaung knew that the enemy was demoralized and his troops were better disciplined (and indeed better led).
 He decided to push ahead.
 Because the Hanthawaddy forces had taken all the boats, he improvised rafts and put his men across the river.

-Just before the attack, a messenger from Tabinshwehti arrived, and handed a message that if he found the enemy he should not engage them but wait for the main army.
+Just before the attack, a messenger from Tabinshwehti arrived, and handed Bayinnaung a message that said “if he found the enemy he should not engage them but wait for the main army.”

 Bayinnaung replied: Tell His Majesty that we have not only contacted the enemy but also routed them.

 Taw Maing Ye, one of his deputy commanders, said: You have reported a victory before we have fought, and the odds are against us.
 We shall even lose.
 Think how the king will punish us then!?

 Bayinnaung answered: If we lose?
 Why then we die here, and who can punish dead men?

 After all his men had crossed the river, he ordered all the rafts be destroyed.
 His officers again remonstrated, saying:

 The enemy are ten to one and we shall never get out of this alive if you destroy the rafts.

 Just so, said Bayinnaung, Comrades, we have got to win now.